blokin/rolling_softres/README.md

 ### What is "Rolling Soft Reserve"?

 SoftRes is short for "soft reservation".
 This loot system allows raiders to select an item (or sometimes two) from the raid to reserve.
-If that item drops and only one raider has the it reserved, it goes to them.
-If more than one raider has it reserved, they use /roll within the game and whoever rolls higher gets the item.
+If that item drops and only one raider has the it reserved, that raider will receive the item.
+If more than one raider has it reserved, they use /roll within the game and whoever rolls higher will receive the item.

 Soft reserve sheets can be created at http://www.softres.it

 To incentivize raiders to continue raiding with our group, we are implementing a "rolling soft reserve" system.
-What this means is that for each consecutive week a raider reserves the same item, they will receive bonus points which will be added on to their /roll.
+What this means is that for each consecutive week a raider reserves the same item, they will be awarded bonus points which will be added on to their /roll.
 For example, Raider A is on week 5 of reserving the same item, and the rolling soft res system is configured to increment by 5 points per week.
 Raider B is new and is on his first week reserving that item.
 The item drops.
 Raider A rolls a 56, and Raider B rolls a 74.
-Typically Raider B would take the item.
-With the rolling soft res bonus points however, Raider A will get +25 to his roll for a total of 81, and Raider A will take the item.
+Typically Raider B would receive the item.
+With the rolling soft res bonus points however, Raider A will get +25 added to his roll for a total of 81, and Raider A will receive the item.

 Likewise, if a raider does not attend a raid, they will lose an equal number of bonus points.